ay5710/MLOps/README.md

 There are 3 main components:
 - **Web scrapping** => with Selenium
 - **Aspect-based sentiment analysis** => with the openAI API to query gpt-4o-mini
-- **Dashboard** => with Streamlit?
+- **Dashboard** => with Streamlit

 The main script is run periodically by a scheduler, and:
-- Rescrap movie metadata every hour and check if new reviews have been published
+- Rescrap movie metadata every hour and check if new reviews have been published.
-- Rescrap everything every 24 hours or when new reviews are detected, launch the sentiment analysis and save
+- Rescrap everything every 24 hours or when new reviews are detected, launch the sentiment analysis and save.

-Data is stored in a PostgreSQL database and saved in S3 => *this may not work in Docker*
+Data is stored in a PostgreSQL database and saved in S3.

 ### Installation
 #### In the DataLab